swisspost/container_day_ict_campus/advanced/webserver-ha/README.md

 ## Step 2 - Start multiple webservers

-Now that we have three different websites, start three different webservers:
+Start three new webservers:

 - Unique name for everyone
 - Same image as in the beginner example (e.g `webserver:latest`)
 - **Don't expose the port as it would cause conflicts!
 Instead, put the container in the created docker network.**
+- Run the containers in the `webserver-ha` net

 If you have them started, you should see the following in the `docker ps` output: